 Step 3.
 Click "Yes" when you are presented with a UAC window requesting permission to launch the Command Prompt as Administrator.

-This command will unmount the disk, SD card or USB drive and remove any write protection status on the device.
-In this case, you can get CHKDSK working again and will no longer see 'Windows cannot run disk checking on this volume because it is write protected' error message.
+This command will unmount the disk, SD card or USB drive, remove any write protection status, and allow CHKDSK to run again, eliminating the 'Windows cannot run disk checking on this volume because it is write protected' error.

 If this tip won't work, no worry.
 There are other ways to remove write protection.